The Other Proposal: Your Guide to the Floral Contract

 Can we request changes to the proposal?

 Yes!
 This is the time to make changes, adjust the budget and voice concerns about logistics or design elements you don't like.
-Work with your florist to adjust both your floral budget and proposal, ensuring that the two match and you're happy with everything before making it official.
+Work with your florist to adjust both your floral budget and proposal, ensuring the two match and you're happy with everything before making it official.

 Can we make changes later?